manuelkiessling/lpstats/README.md

-# lpstats - Leanpub Statistics Tool
+# lpstats - Leanpub© Statistics Tool

 [![Build Status](https://travis-ci.org/manuelkiessling/lpstats.png?branch=master)](https://travis-ci.org/manuelkiessling/lpstats)

 ## About

-This is an early version of a web-based Leanpub sales statistics viewer written in Python.
+This is an early version of a web-based Leanpub© sales statistics viewer written in Python.

-It currently offers exactly one use case: Display a line graph of all the sales a given Leanpub book has generated per day, over a freely choosable time range.
+It currently offers exactly one use case: Display a line graph of all the sales a given Leanpub© book has generated per day, over a freely choosable time range.

 ![Screenshots](https://raw.github.com/manuelkiessling/lpstats/master/other/lpstats-0.0.1_screenshot_490x371.png)

-It includes a very simple client for the Leanpub API that is used to retrieve the sales data for the book in question.
-Please log in to Leanpub and go to https://leanpub.com/dashboard/account in order to generate your API key.
+It includes a very simple client for the Leanpub© API that is used to retrieve the sales data for the book in question.
+Please log in to Leanpub© and go to https://leanpub.com/dashboard/account in order to generate your API key.